• Mickey Hot Springs features scalding temperatures, steam, and fragile ground surface

 Bacteria is Responsible for Colors

-The blue or green color in the middle of a clear pool is almost bacteria-free scalding water at 180°F (82°C) and higher.
+The blue or green color in the middle of a clear pool is almost bacteria-free, scalding water at 180°F (82°C) and higher.

-When water is cooled down at the edges, different temperature conditions provide growth of various bacterial species.
+When water is cooled down at the edges, different temperature conditions provide the growth of various bacterial species.

 The green and yellow rings are formed at temperatures below 165°F (74°C) by cyanobacteria Synechococcus.
 Chlorophyll is the primary pigment responsible for green hues.

 The red biofilm of thermophiles is the coolest part of the hot spring's outflow with temperatures around 130°F (54°C), still very hot!
-Red color defines the presence of many bacteria including Cyanobacteria Calothrix and Deinococcus-Thermus.
+Red color defines the presence of many bacteria, including Cyanobacteria Calothrix and Deinococcus-Thermus.

 Mickey Hot Springs | Facts